tml/cadmus/src/Chapter-1/Part V: Methods.md

 ```

 #### Upper Case, Lower Case
-There are also the `.toUpperCase()`, and `.toLowerCase()` methods, return an uppercase copy and lowercase copy of the original String respectively, e.g:
+There are also the `.toUpperCase()`, and `.toLowerCase()` methods, return an uppercase copy and lowercase copy of the original string respectively, e.g:

 ```java
 String name = "George";